 As such, diets should be planned very carefully, focusing on nutrient-rich dishes rather than nutritionless substances like alcohol.

 Can You Drink Alcohol After Bariatric Surgery Without Compromising Your Health?

 Bariatric surgery stimulates changes to your body’s biology that can radically alter how different substances are processed and absorbed, including alcohol.
 Studies have shown that drinking alcohol before and after surgery can impact blood alcohol concentrations.

 In one particular study a single glass of red wine that caused a blood alcohol concentration of 0.024% prior to surgery resulted in a BAC of 0.059% three months after surgery and 0.088% six months after surgery.

 A drink that may not have registered before surgery could be dangerous after surgery, especially as the body changes throughout the healing process.

 What Types of Bariatric Surgeries Put You Most at Risk?

-While there are many types of bariatric surgeries, one in particular, gastric bypass surgery (AKA Roux-en-Y surgery), has been linked to numerous instances of alcoholism post-surgery.
+While there are many types of bariatric surgeries, gastric bypass surgery (AKA Roux-en-Y surgery), has been linked to numerous instances of alcoholism post-surgery.